diego-est/laptop-dots-wl/README.md

 As seen in my screenshot I am using [nushell](https://www.nushell.sh/).
 A new type of shell that deals with data instead of simple text streams.
 Very interesting and fast out of the box (even on my 2008 hardware).
-**NOTE** I have a bunch of aliases at the end of my nushell config file that replace most of the gnu coreutils with rust implementations of each.
+**NOTE** I have a bunch of aliases at the end of my nushell config file that replace most of the gnu coreutils with [rust implementations](https://github.com/uutils/coreutils) of each.

 ## Sway
 ### I am not using the upstream sway.
 I am using [swayfx](https://github.com/WillPower3309/swayfx).
+A fork of sway that adds corners, shadows and active/inactive dim.
-That means that the options under the swayfx area in my sway config will most definitely give you errors when launching sway.
+That means that the options under the swayfx area in my sway config will most definitely give you errors when launching the upstream sway istead of swayfx sway.

 ### dvorak
 ***IMPORTANT***
 My keybinds and input layout in sway are set to a dvorak keyboard.
-So if you are using a normal qwerty keyboard remember to change the layout back to normal in teh sway config and possibly change the sway keybinds around.
+So if you are using a normal qwerty keyboard remember to change the layout back to normal in the sway config and possibly change the sway keybinds around in the keymap config.